stevewatkins17/PythonForDataAnalysis/readme_3InterimProjects.md

 # Overview - Interim Projects - Python for Data Analysis

-As you know, in the "Python for Data Analysis" class, you deliver a final project -- the description and requirements of which are shown on the CodeLouisville main site.

-However, leading up to the final project, we require the submission of three small interim projects, each of which build off the other (conceptually & technically) and lead to the final project.
+This course requires the submission of three small interim Python projects, each of which builds off the others (conceptually & technically).

-You may think of these interim projects as "stair steps" or "stepping stones" leading to the final project.
+You may think of these interim projects as "stair steps" or "stepping stones" leading to a larger data analytics project.

 That said, no project deliverable is "locked in" to the previous one.
 Your next project may shift directions, methods, topics, data sources etc from that which you produced for the previous deliverable.

 Just realize that when you do switch directions, you will end up re-working that which you did before, for the new direction that you've chosen.

-In the perfectly efficient world, your final project is the culminating deliverable that evolves from the interim projects.
-But that is not a rule or requirement, for the final project nor the interim ones.

 ## Install Requirements